A Payment Gateway is a Powerful Tool that Helps to Reassure Visitors

 - Customer Support

 Never overlook the importance of customer experience when choosing your payment gateway.
 This doesn’t just apply to the payment process but also customer support if there are any issues regarding their payment.

 A lack of good customer support reflects poorly on the business, so it’s recommended that you choose a provider that offers necessary customer support.
-Research what support services are included with the payment gateway, such as the support methods (e.g. phone, email, tickets), support location (domestic or international?), support responsiveness, and if support costs extra.
+Research what support services is included with the payment gateway, such as the support methods (e.g. phone, email, tickets), support location (domestic or international?), support responsiveness, and if support costs extra.